Narrator: "In ancient Baghdad, a most beautiful princess was imprisoned by the evil genie Saleem Bagazi..."Tales of the Arabian Nights

 Tales of the Arabian Nights demonstrates the following tropes:

 - Adaptation Distillation/Compressed Adaptation: The game's treatment of the Arabian Nights.
-The game's seven modes (Tales) are presumably based on various stories, but with various liberties taken:
+The game's seven modes (Tales) are presumably based on different stories in the Tales, but with various liberties taken:

 - Bare Your Midriff/Bedlah Babe: The player's jinn and the princess.